Hutch–Kinahan feud: Murder of David Douglas - July

+Murder of Trevor O'Neill - August

 Trevor O'Neill, a Dublin City Council worker from Drimnagh was killed in a case of mistaken identity in Costa de la Calma, near Magaluf, on 17 August 2016 He was shot five times in front of his family.
 Gardaí believe that he was mistaken for a member of the Hutch family by the Kinahan gang.